sandeepsalwan1/FitTech/readme.md

 ## 📍 Overview

-FitTech revolutionizes personal fitness and nutrition management by integrating AI-driven coaching and event discovery into one seamless platform.
-Designed for health enthusiasts and individuals seeking tailored fitness guidance, FitTech offers personalized training plans, nutritional advice based on real-time image analysis, and access to relevant health events.
+HealthTech revolutionizes personal fitness and nutrition management by integrating AI-driven coaching and event discovery into one seamless platform.
+Designed for health enthusiasts and individuals seeking tailored fitness guidance, HealthTech offers personalized training plans, nutritional advice based on real-time image analysis, and access to relevant health events.
 This innovative solution ensures users stay engaged and informed on their wellness journey.

 ---